kinglsr/mdfiles/privacy.md

-LEGAL
+# LEGAL

-1. Privacy Policy for QAGPT LLC
+## Privacy Policy for QAGPT LLC

-Effective Date: Dec 02 2023
+## Effective Date: Dec 02 2023

+**Introduction**
-Welcome to QAGPT LLC ("QAGPT," "we," "us," or "our").
+\*Welcome to QAGPT LLC ("QAGPT," "we," "us," or "our").
 This Privacy Policy outlines how we collect, use, disclose, and protect your personal information when you use our website and services.

-QAGPT, LLC. (“us”, “we”, or “our”) operates https://qagpt.co (hereinafter referred to as “Service”).
+QAGPT, LLC. (“us”, “we”, or “our”) operates <https://qagpt.co> (hereinafter referred to as “Service”).

-Our Privacy Policy governs your visit to https://qagpt.co, and explains how we collect, safeguard and disclose information that results from your use of our Service.
+Our Privacy Policy governs your visit to <https://qagpt.co>, and explains how we collect, safeguard and disclose information that results from your use of our Service.

 We use your data to provide and improve Service.
 By using Service, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.

-Our Terms and Conditions (“Terms”) govern all use of our Service and together with the Privacy Policy constitutes your agreement with us (“agreement”).
+Our Terms and Conditions (“Terms”) govern all use of our Service and together with the Privacy Policy constitutes your agreement with us (“agreement”).\*

-2. Definitions
+**Definitions**
-   SERVICE means the https://qagpt.co website operated by QAGPT, LLC.
+\*SERVICE means the <https://qagpt.co> website operated by QAGPT, LLC.

 PERSONAL DATA means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).